Everyone knows that you need to make your landing page compelling to get conversions. But what does “compelling” mean?

 Are You Compelled to Create Your Own Landing Pages?

 If you’re already a LeadPages® member, these templates are ready and waiting for you in your account—just look for the template names listed in the post.
-If you’re not a LeadPages® member, you will need to do a little coding or hand the files over to your web developer in order to customize these pages and publish them to your website.
+If you’re not a LeadPages® member, you will need to do a little coding or hand the files over to your web developer in order to customize these pages and publish them on your website.

 Share Your Latest Creations With Us